 This is a mindset shift.
 Thinking of aging in this way should change how you take care of your body now!
 By being proactive and maintaining health for as long as possible then you can delay the aging process.
 The best way to do this is to take care of your spine.
-A rotting and decaying spine not only affects how you look and move, it leads to a decaying body.
+A rotting and decaying spine not only affects how you look and move, but it also leads to a decaying body.
 Get your spine checked by a chiropractor and stay as young as possible for as long as possible!
+It may be the fountain of youth that everyone has been searching for =)

 Yours in Health,